arjunmehta/node-protogram/README.md

 ```

 ### protogram.parse(argv)
-Pass in your full `process.argv` object into the `protogram.parse` method to begin parsing the command-line arguments.
+Pass in your full `process.argv` array into the `protogram.parse` method to begin parsing the command-line arguments.

 ```javascript
 protogram.parse(process.argv);